Qt1980/java-script/README.md

 ## Javascript Link

 When adding JS files to your HTML page a link must be written in the HTML.
 This lets the browser know to run the script located in a stored location.
+This is done by adding a script element in the HTML file.

+**Example:** ```<script src="js/add-content.js"></script>```